Facebook

 If you have metal gutter guards, then they may freeze in the wintertime.
 This can cause icicles or water to melt over the guard.
 This can be dangerous over doorways and walkways.

-You shouldn’t need to remove the guards, but it helps to install the guards at an angle to prevent the ice from damming.
+You shouldn’t need to remove the guards, but installing them at an angle helps prevent the ice from damming.

 If you live somewhere with extremely cold winters, maybe opt for an option that isn’t metal.